Alan-aj/react_todo_app/README.md

 # Modern Todo App

 This modern todo app is created with reactJs and react hooks.
 This Todo list app is used to maintain our day-to-day tasks or list everything that we have to do.
 It is helpful in planning our daily schedules.
-We can add more tasks, update existing task at any time and delete a task that is completed
+We can add more tasks, update existing task at any time and delete a task that is completed.

 ### `Live Site`